 Torajiro Yamada, a businessman and tea master from Gunma,

-In 1985, during the Iran-Iraq war, a Turkish embassy official named Murat (Kenan Ece) encounters Harumi (Shioli Kutsuna), a teacher at a Japanese school, during a bombing raid in Tehran.
-Iraq announces that in 48 hours it will start an indiscriminate attack and shoot down any aircraft over Iranian air space.
+95 years later, in 1985 during the Iran-Iraq war, Turkish embassy official Murat (Kenan Ece) encounters Harumi (Shioli Kutsuna), a teacher at the Tehran Japanese School, during a bombing raid in Tehran.
+On 17 March Iraq announces that in 48 hours it will start an indiscriminate attack and shoot down any aircraft over Iranian air space.
 Japanese ambassador Yutaka Nomura (Toshiyuki Nagashima) requests rescue flights from Japan, but is told that a quick response is not possible.
 Meanwhile rescue flights from other nations are arriving, leaving only the Japanese stranded.
-Harumi wants to save her students and prevails upon Nomura to ask the Turkish ambassador for help.
-Out of gratitude for the rescue of Turkish sailors in 1890, Turkish prime minister Turgut Özal (Deniz Oral) decides to evacuate the remaining 215 Japanese nationals.
-In the morning of 19 March a Turkish Airlines aircraft, led by Pilot in Command Orhan Suyolcu takes off for Tehran.
-But not only are there only a few hours remaining until Iraq's ultimatum expires and Tehran is already under heavy rocket fire.
-By now Tehran Mehrabad International Airport is full of Turks trying to find a flight to safety.
+Harumi wants to save her students and prevails upon Nomura to ask the Turkish ambassador Birsel for help.
+Out of gratitude for the rescue of Turkish sailors in 1890, Turkish prime minister Özal (Deniz Oral) decides to evacuate the over 300 Japanese.
+In the morning of 19 March a Turkish Airlines aircraft takes off for Tehran.
+But not only is Tehran already under heavy rocket fire.
+By now Tehran Mehrabad Airport is full of Turks trying to find a flight to safety.
 They still need to be convinced that they won't be able to board their own country's evacuation flight.
 Kimura (Takayuki Takuma), an automotive engineer posted to Tehran, and the other Japanese have all but given up hope of getting onto the last flight.
 That's when Murat starts speaking out to his fellow citizens about the compassion and sacrifice Japanese villagers had shown to Turkish sailors shipwrecked far away a long time ago.